Jmuthoga/JM-Innovatech-solutions-Website/README.md

 ## About

-JM Innovatech Solutions is a Kenyan-based technology company that provides innovative software and IT solutions for businesses and organizations.
+JM Innovatech Solutions is a Kenyan-based technology company providing innovative software and IT solutions for businesses and organizations.
 This repository contains the official company website, built with **Laravel**, showcasing services, portfolio, career opportunities, and contact information.

 ## Features